 Search for Delete Me in the available search box.
 This will pull up additional plugins that you may find helpful.

 Scroll down until you find the Delete Me plugin and click the “Install Now” button and activate the plugin for use.

-On the left-hand admin panel click on Settings and select the Delete Me option.
-This will pull up the main settings page.
+On the left-hand admin panel, click on Settings and select the Delete Me option.

 Once you have made all of the necessary changes, scroll down to the bottom and click on the “Save Changes” button.
 You can also use the “Restore Default Settings” button to reset the plugin’s settings if something goes wrong.

 Congratulations, you have successfully given users the option to delete their own accounts.